jameswniu/research_doc_extraction_rag_agent/output/report.md

 >
 > - Participant 4444

-#### Cost, Convenience, and Trusted Recommendations Guide Choices (35%)
+#### Value and Practical Utility Guide Decisions (36%)

-Practical considerations including price, ease of use, and third-party validation guide selection for nearly a third of participants.
-Cost sensitivity limits willingness to pay premium prices, with several explicitly seeking free trials or low-priced services.
-Reputation and reviews matter more than technical specifications, and majority rely on recommendations from security services, employers, or existing device integrations.
-User-friendly interfaces and cross-device compatibility rank highly, alongside responsive customer support.
-This segment responds best to social proof, bundled offerings, and frictionless onboarding experiences rather than technical feature comparisons.
+Cost sensitivity combines with practical functionality needs, where price matters more than advanced features for this segment.
+Geo-unlocking capabilities for streaming content and accessing region-restricted media emerge as key use cases alongside work-related access requirements.
+Ease of use and cross-device compatibility rank highly, with several participants noting they chose free options or employer-provided solutions.
+Majority mention convenience factors like browser integration and simple setup, representing a value-conscious segment that prioritizes accessibility and affordability over premium security features.

 **Quotes:**